valdimirr/Portfolio/README.md

 # aluraProject1
-First project i am create in alura for my learning with CSS FlexBox
+First project i am create with alura for my learning with CSS FlexBox